Moonee Ponds railway station

-Moonee Ponds railway station is located on the Craigieburn line in Victoria, Australia.
-It serves the northern Melbourne suburb of Moonee Ponds, and it opened on 1 November 1860.
+Moonee Ponds railway station is a commuter railway station on the Craigieburn line, part of the Melbourne railway network.
+It serves the northern suburb of Moonee Ponds in Melbourne, Victoria, Australia.
+Moonee Ponds station is a ground level host station, featuring two side platforms.
+It opened on 1 November 1860, with the current station provided in 1882.
+It initially closed on 1 July 1864, then reopened in 9 October 1871.

 History

 Moonee Ponds station opened on 1 November 1860, just over a week after the railway line opened as part of the private Melbourne and Essendon Railway Company line to Essendon.
 The station closed with the line on 1 July 1864, but was reopened on 9 October 1871, under government ownership.
-Like the suburb itself, the station is believed to have gotten its name from either the Moonee Ponds Creek, which resembled a chain of ponds in dry weather (the creek was noted as 'Mone Mone Creek' in 1837 by government surveyor Robert Hoddle, during a survey of the area), an Indigenous Australian who was attached to the mounted police, or John Moonee, who had land near the present day Moonee Valley Racecourse.
+Like the suburb itself, the station is believed to have gotten its name from either the Moonee Ponds Creek, which resembled a chain of ponds in dry weather (the creek was noted as "Mone Mone Creek" in 1837 by government surveyor Robert Hoddle, during a survey of the area), an Indigenous Australian who was attached to the mounted police, or John Moonee, who had land near the present day Moonee Valley Racecourse.

-In 1882, the station building on Platform 1 was provided, with a signal box provided in 1889, to control interlocked gates at the Puckle Street level crossing, until they were replaced with boom barriers in 1969.
+In 1882, the station building on Platform 1 was provided, with a signal box provided in 1889 to control interlocked gates at the Puckle Street level crossing.
+In 1969, these gates were replaced with boom barriers.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Moonee Ponds to a Premium Station, along with nineteen others.
+On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Moonee Ponds to a premium station, along with nineteen others.
 However, in March 2011, this was scrapped by the Baillieu Government.